Allagash Brewing Company

 Allagash Brewing Company is a brewery in Portland, Maine.
-The brewery specializes in Belgian-style beers.
+The brewery specializes in Belgian-style beers, and was the Maine craft brewery with the highest beer sales volume during 2024.

+The brewery has tasting rooms at two Maine locations: 50 Industrial Way in the Riverton neighborhood of Portland, and The Allagash Bungalow, at 10 Market Street in Scarborough.
+In 2026, USA Today recognized Allagash as one of the 10 best U.S. breweries for beer lovers to visit.

 History

 Allagash Brewing Company was founded by Rob Tod in Portland, Maine, in 1995.
 Tod observed that while both German and British style beers were available throughout the United States, Belgian-style beers were difficult to find.
 He established a small, 15-barrel brewery, and began brewing a beer modeled after a Belgian witbier, named Allagash White.
 The beer gets its flavor from the use of wheat in addition to barley, as well as the addition of Curaçao orange peel, coriander, and other spices.

+In 2007, Allagash was the first brewery in the U.S. to build a traditional coolship for spontaneous fermentation by wild yeasts.
 The brewery achieved certified B Corporation status in 2019 and qualified again in 2022 with a 20-point increase.
+Also in 2019, Tod was the recipient of the James Beard Foundation Award for Outstanding Wine, Beer, or Spirits Professional.

 As of February 2024, Allagash White is the most-awarded witbier in the world, with multiple wins from the Great American Beer Festival, the World Beer Cup, the Brussels Beer Challenge, and the European Beer Star awards, while Allagash Tripel has won the most gold medals combined in competition at the Great American Beer Festival and the World Beer Cup.

-The brewery has won the Great American Beer Festival's award for Brewery of the Year in its category twice, in 2021 and 2023.
-In 2019, Tod was the recipient of the James Beard Foundation Award for Outstanding Wine, Beer, or Spirits Professional.
+Allagash has won the Great American Beer Festival's award for "Brewery of the Year" in its category three times, in 2021, 2023, and 2025.
+In 2025, the brewery won gold medals for two of its beers: Tripel, awarded in the Belgian-style Tripel category, and Allagash Lager, awarded in the International-Style Pilsner category.